juparave/angular/node_npm.md

     $ brew install node@12
     $ brew link node@12

+For angular 12 you will need node 14

+    $ brew install node@14
+    $ brew link node@14

 ## Using npm update and npm outdated to update dependencies

 **npm outdate** to ask npm to list which packages have newer versions available.